Dark-Knight-Rises/Logseq/pages/Blockchain.md

 	  card-ease-factor:: 2.7
 	  card-last-reviewed:: 2022-05-14T09:21:58.355Z
 	- Example: say, the historical info of banking transactions, the old transactions are used to validate the new transactions.
-	- We need to ensure a no. of different aspects in this public ledger. {{cloze }}
+	- We need to ensure a no. of different aspects in this public ledger, total {{cloze 4}}
 		- Protocols for commitment
 			- Ensure that every valid transaction from the clients are committed and included in the blockchain within a finite time.
 		- Consensus